chrisnoonan98675/site/xl-release/how-to/relationships-plugin.markdown

 Navigation can be done from both the Graph screen and the Table screen:

 * On the Graph screen, you can navigate to a specific release by double clicking the release in the graph.
-You will end up in the Relationship page for that release.
+You will end up in the Relationships page for that release.
 * On the Table screen, you can navigate to a specific release by double clicking the release title in the table.
-You will end up un the release flow page for that release.
+You will end up on the release flow page for that release.

 Navigating back can be done using the browsers "Back" button.